The quality of your thoughts is responsible for the quality of your marriage. Learn how to create positive change.

 - Are you content?

-- Are you satisfied and loving your relationship?
+- Are you satisfied with and loving your relationship?
 Are you just putting up with things for now until the kids get old enough so you can finally leave?

 Make A Choice To Do Things Differently